-Over 990 different species of plant have been recorded as resident on the reserve and this includes some local rarities like Pepper saxifrage.
-The diverse record of plants means that there is a wide choice of habitats for the resident animals to exploit.
+Over 600 different species of plant have been recorded as resident on the reserve and this includes some local rarities like Pepper Saxifrage.
+The diverse record of plants means that there is a wide choice of habitats for the fauna to exploit.

 There are 160 different vertebrate species.
 They are made up of the greater part by birds, of which some 122 species have been identified.
 This is hardly surprising, given the amount of work done in the area of bird-ringing.